ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 8.2.2 This allows to discard values inside a continuation of a cppext::future_queue.
 It is used e.g. by the ControlSystemAdapter's BidirectionalProcessArray.
 [TBD: It could be replaced by a feature of the cppext::future_queue allowing to reject values in continuations...]

-* 8.6 Open can be called again on an already opened backend to start error recovery.
+* 8.5 Open can be called again on an already opened backend to start error recovery.

-* 9. The backend is usually recovered by calling ChimeraTK::DebiceBackend::open().
-But it can also recover itself in the background.
+* 9.2.3 As the asynchonous mechanism and the call to doReadTransferSynchronously() are two idependent channels there are potential race condition, depending on the exact protocol.
+  The backend has to avoid this if possible.
+If it cannot be avoided the implementation must make sure that the last value in the queue is the newest value, and this is not dopped or missed, even if the values before are not in order or send twice.

 ## C. Requirements for all implementations (full and decorator-like) ##

 * 1. Other exceptions than ChimeraTK::logic_error, ChimeraTK::runtime_error, boost::thread_interrupted and boost::numeric::bad_numeric_cast are not allowed to be thrown or passed through at any place under any circumstance (unless of course they are guaranteed to be caught before they become visible to the application, like the detail::DiscardValueException).
 The framework (in particular ApplicationCore) may use "uncatchable" exceptions in some places to force the termination of the application.
 Backend implementations etc. may not do this, since it would lead to uncontrollable behaviour.
-* 2. In doPostXxx no new ChimeraTK::runtime_error or ChimeraTK::logic_error are thrown. *Only* exceptions that were risen in doPreXxx or doXxxTransferYyy, or that were received from the queue (see A.6.3) may be rethrown.
+* 2. In doPostXxx no new ChimeraTK::runtime_error or ChimeraTK::logic_error are thrown. *Only* exceptions that were risen in doPreXxx or doXxxTransferYyy, or that were received from the queue (see B.8.3) may be rethrown.
 This is done by the TransferElement base class in postXxx, so implementations should never actively throw these exceptions in doPostXxx (but decorators must expect exceptions to be thrown by delegated calls).

 * 3. boost::thread_interrupted may be thrown at any stage, if TransferElement::interrupt has been called.